emu7800/emu7800.github.io/README.md

 2. Run ``pwsh.exe .\BuildArtifacts.ps1``

-    This will build everying other than the C++ component and drop the artifacts to a new `.\artifacts` folder.
+    This will compile everything other than the C++ component, build the deployment packages, and drop the artifacts to a `.\artifacts` folder.